Lighten Canada’s Anti-Spam Legislation (CASL) so businesses can easily comply with it while still protecting consumers.

 Exempt transactional messages entirely from the Act.

-If our federal government implements the above three recommendations, Canadian businesses will be able to easily comply with CASL, Canada’s global economic competitiveness will improve, and consumers will remain protected.
+If our federal government implements the above four recommendations, Canadian businesses will be able to more easily comply with CASL, Canada’s global economic competitiveness will improve, and consumers will remain protected.